Biography

-My work addresses the politics of local sites as they relate to critical issues, including human rights.
-I am optimistic about the ability of communities to function outside prescriptive agendas and for the role art can play in contributing to justice-based social change.
+My work addresses the politics of local sites particularly as they relate to human rights and ecological issues.
+I am optimistic about the ability of communities to function outside prescriptive agendas and for the role art can play in contributing to justice-based change.

 I’ve continued to scale up my projects and use commercial fabrication processes (sign vinyl, offset printing) in order to converse on the scale of mass media.
 Working in Beijing (Red Gate Residency each Fall, 2007–2010) enabled me to explore these processes further while expanding the content of my work (Beijing Cube, 2009; In Conversation with They Chose China, 2010).
 In 2012 I produced, Budget Cuts a large public artwork, to create a news event about cuts to programs supporting Canada’s Indigenous population.

-Also in 2012, I worked with the institutional portraits at the 175 year-old Union Theological Seminary in New York, through the Institute of Art, Religion and Social Justice by invitation of its Director, AA Bronson.
+Also in 2012, I worked with the institutional portraits to commemorate the 175-year history of Union Theological Seminary in New York, through the Institute of Art, Religion and Social Justice by invitation of its Director, AA Bronson and funded by the Andy Warhol Foundation.
 In the process of my five-month residency, I re-valued the physical objects and reclaimed little-known histories of the sitters, 63 in total, including three women and two black sitters.
 Titled About Face, my installation strategy was one of removal and replacement: I removed the portraits where they were most prominently displayed and replaced each with a flat painted rectangular shape the size of the portrait.
 A hybrid catalogue/artist book that included photos and details about each sitter accompanied the installation.
 Absences were addressed in the texts contributed by the institution’s community members talking, for instance, about the portraits being a target during 1960s civil rights uprising at the Seminary.
 The cuts and damage to many of the portraits spoke to their life within the conflicting values of the institution over time.

 Increasingly, my work becomes a backdrop within which something can happen that galvanizes community action.
 My artist books and printed matter are an integral part of my practice.
 As works in themselves, they describe and expand a project while extending the works' reach through distribution.